trungdung1711/credit-card-fraud-detection/IDEA.md

     R --> S[✅]

-    B --> T[Apply the full pipeline with tuned parameter to the final test set for a **metric estimation** in production]
+    C --> T[Apply the full pipeline with tuned parameter to the final test set for a **metric estimation** in production]

     T --> V[✅]
 ```